eric-sun92/foodnotfood/README.md

 # foodnotfood
 machine learning application to detect food or not food

-# Notes
+# Made By:
-1. start virtual environment with conda activate /Users/ericsun/Desktop/foodnotfood/env
+1. Eric Sun

 # Steps:
 1. collect data - images of food and not food
     a. for images of not food: download from ImageNet
     b. for images of food: download from Food101
-2.
+2. Build model
+3. Train it
+4. Write a basic web page encorporating the model
+5. Deploy

 # Log:
 1. Trying to get nonfood images: downloaded imagenet class list from Github (https://gist.github.com/yrevar/942d3a0ac09ec9e5eb3a)